Shooting parties for wild game and game fowl in WW2

 The shooting party

 Not everyone had their own dog, but there were enough dogs to be able to retrieve everything that was shot.
 Our dog, Bunty, was never trained to retrieve, but she always seemed to know what to do.
-She was, though, a golden retriever, and I wonder now if my father originally bought her breed because he liked the shoot.
+She was, though, a golden retriever, and I wonder now if my father had bought her breed because he liked the shoot.

 Beaters at a large shoot